High And Dry: Swiss Army Airlifts Water To Cows In Drought-Stricken Mountains

 Treboux says less snow and receding glaciers will continue to affect agriculture.
 But the phenomenon will also influence other activities dependent on those rivers, like tourism and hydroelectric power.

 Climatologist Beniston says melting glaciers are probably the most obvious evidence of rapid climate warming.
-"We know that the Swiss Alpine glaciers have lost one third of their volume since the beginning of the 20th century," he says.
+"We know that the Swiss Alpine glaciers have lost one-third of their volume since the beginning of the 20th century," he says.
 Beniston says as temperatures heat up, as much as 90 percent of the glaciers could disappear by the end of this century.

 "If the glaciers would disappear entirely, it would have major implications for seasonality and the quantity of water flowing from the Alps and supplying low-lying areas in France, Germany, Holland and central and northern Italy," he says.

-Back at Rochot's mountain chalet, I meet Jacques Henchoz, director of agriculture for Vaud.

-He tells me the Swiss are a nation of herders.
+Back at Rochat's mountain chalet, Jacques Henchoz, director of agriculture for Vaud, says the Swiss are a nation of herders.
 "Our agriculture economy is based primarily on grazing and milk and cheese production," he says.
 "But with the weather getting hotter and drier over the last 20 years, things are changing."

 Henchoz says providing water in the high pastures for dairy cows is going to be the biggest challenge facing Swiss farmers this century.